 In order to access supported housing you will need to apply to join the Housing Needs Register (waiting list).
 Once you have registered for housing you will be able to view and bid for available properties within our supported housing schemes.

 Please see the applying for housing section for more information about how to join the Housing Needs Register and to apply.

-We are committed to providing sheltered housing for Welwyn Hatfield residents which include access to a Scheme Manager, 24 hour emergency response by a Mobile Warden and, where available, communal facilities.
+We are committed to providing sheltered housing for Welwyn Hatfield residents which include access to a Scheme Coordinator, 24 hour emergency response by a Mobile Warden and, where available, communal facilities.

 These services are paid for by the council, with a contribution from people living in our sheltered housing schemes.
 This contribution is called a Communal Facilities Charge.